 Finding Villas for Sale

-Real estate listings in France are not the same as in the United States (where you can search all of the listings for sale –and their past sale prices– in the MLS system), or in the UK (where sellers price their properties at a reasonable price).
+Real estate listings in France are not the same as in the United States (where you can search every property that’s for sale –and all past sale prices– in one MLS system that every agent uses), or in Canada and the UK (where sellers price their properties at close to market value).
 On the French Riviera, prices are often unrealistic and it’s hard to find good listings or reasonably-priced villas for sale.
 This is due to a number of reasons….

 Real Estate Listings in France

-You may find this shocking, but only about half of all villa sales are via real estate agents, and many of those are sold ‘off-market’ to their clients (or developers, which then give the agent another commission when they flip it) without the need to publish the listing online.
+You may find this shocking, but only 58% of all villa sales are via real estate agents, and many of those are sold ‘off-market’ to their clients (or developers, which then give the agent another commission when they flip it) without the need to publish the listing online.

-The rest are via auctions, directly via notaires, or through private sales via local newspapers, social media, classified sites, or specialty property press (listed by the owner).
+The rest are via auctions, directly via notaires (4% of sales), or through private sales via local newspapers, social media, classified sites, or specialty property press (listed by the owner).
 This is because real estate agents charge between 4% and 10%, and many owners would prefer to try selling another way, only dealing with agents if they can’t find a buyer on their own.

 Once an agent gets hold of it, they’ll first try to “off-market” offer it to their clients and other agents they have partnerships with.
 If none of them can find an interested buyer, that’s when they start paying to advertise it.
 They hold off on making the listing public for as long as possible because publicly advertising it invites competition from other agencies (other agents find it on Google Earth and approach the seller, so they’ll make the commission if they sell it).
 So usually if a villa hasn’t sold by the time is publicly advertised, it’s because it’s overpriced or has issues.
 Learn about why so many villas are overpriced.